-- 11.BdF produces one type of credit ratings, the Long-term issuer rating, which may be used by institutions for the calculation of risk weights under the Standardised Approach (SA)3, as shown in column 2 of Figure 2 in Appendix 1. - 12.BdF assigns these credit ratings to the Global long-term issuer credit ratings scale or the Global NEC long-term issuer credit rating scale as illustrated in column 3 of Figure 2 in Appendix 1.
-Therefore, a specific mapping has been prepared for these rating scales.
-The specification of the rating scales are described in Figures 4 and 5 of Appendix 1.
+- 5. BdF produces one type of credit ratings, the Long-term issuer rating, which may be used by institutions for the calculation of risk weights under the Standardised Approach (SA), as shown in column 2 of Figure 4 in Appendix 1. - 6.
+Since January 2022, BdF assigns these credit ratings to the Global ANACOT long-term issuer credit rating scale only.
+Therefore, a specific mapping has been prepared for this rating scale.
+The specification of the rating scale is described in Figure 5 of Appendix 1.

-4. Mapping of BdF's credit ratings scales
+4. Mapping of BdF's credit ratings scale

-- 13. The mapping of the credit ratings scales has consisted of two differentiated stages where the quantitative and qualitative factors as well as the benchmarks specified in Article 136(2) CRR have been taken into account. - 14.
+- 7. The mapping of the credit ratings scale has consisted of two differentiated stages where the quantitative and qualitative factors as well as the benchmarks specified in Article 136(2) CRR have been taken into account. - 8.
 The Implementing Regulation on Mapping adopted by the Commission in October 2016 provided a correspondence between the credit assessments of BdF and the Credit Quality Steps set out in the Standardised Approach chapter of the Capital Requirements Regulation.
-This mapping allows the determination of capital requirements under the SA, for those exposure classes where the CRR establishes a relationship between Credit Quality Steps and risk weights. - 15.
+This mapping allows the determination of capital requirements under the SA, for those exposure classes where the CRR establishes a relationship between Credit Quality Steps and risk weights. - 9.
 Regarding the qualitative factors underpinning the mapping, BdF has not reported any change concerning: - a.
 Rating scale (including removal of existing scales, amendments of existing scales including the meaning of rating categories, or introduction of new scales), - b.
 Entrance in the solicited/unsolicited business for some of their existing rating types, - c.
 Introduction of new types of ratings clarifying which solicitation status they have (e.g. corporate, unsolicited), - d.
 Introduction of new credit ratings (e.g. bank deposit ratings), - e.
 Material changes in the methodology (e.g. regarding base assumptions or underlying models) that would motivate a significant shift in the default rate behaviour of your rating categories.
 Please include changes in the definition of default and in the time horizon of the credit assessment.

-3 As explained in recital 4 ITS, Article 4(1) CRA allows the use of the credit assessments for the determination of the risk-weighted exposure amounts as specified in Article 113(1) CRR as long as they meet the definition of credit rating in Article 3(1)(a) CRA.
+&lt;sup>4 As explained in recital 4 ITS, Article 4(1) CRA allows the use of the credit assessments for the determination of the risk-weighted exposure amounts as specified in Article 113(1) CRR as long as they meet the definition of credit rating in Article 3(1)(a) CRA.